liberize/ssc/README.md

   -s, --static             make static binary
-                           link statically, binary is more portable but bigger -r, --random-key         use random key for obfuscation and encryption -e, --embed-interpreter  embed specified interpreter into binary the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev
+                           link statically, binary is more portable but bigger -r, --random-key         use random key for obfuscation and encryption -i, --interpreter        override interpreter path
+                           the interpreter will be used no matter what shebang is -e, --embed-interpreter  embed specified interpreter into binary the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev